 There are various reasons why streamers and viewers alike want to leave Twitch.
 Some platforms offer better monetization options, while others are more community-focused than money.
 Others just don’t like Amazon and want to support a different platform.

 8 Alternatives to Twitch if You’re Trying to Monetize

-Let’s face it, many of us are streaming on Twitch because we want to turn playing video games into a full time job.
-There are tons of ways to make money on Twitch, but there are also other platforms that offer options as well.
-Our first set of Twitch alternatives are the ones that offer monetization options if you’re over streaming on Twitch.
+Let’s face it, many of us stream on Twitch because we want to play video games as a full-time job.
+There are tons of ways to make money on Twitch, but other platforms let you make money as well.
+Here are some Twitch alternatives that offer monetization options if you’re over streaming on Twitch.

 1. Facebook Gaming

 Facebook gaming is Twitch’s most significant competitor now that it merged with Mixer.
 The problem with Facebook gaming is that it takes so much to reach a level where you can monetize.

 You need ten thousand followers to start monetizing with Facebook.
 That’s a huge number!
 And it’s concrete -it has to be a page, not a personal profile.
 It’s easy to friend a bunch of random people with your Facebook profile, but it’s not nearly as easy to get them to follow your page.
 I’ve been trying to get people to follow Partners in Fire for ages, and I still barely have 200 likes.